tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 When we moved to San Diego, Courtney and I subscribed to AMC A-List.
 This allowed us to see up to 3 movies per week for "free".
 Since then, we've seen over 40 movies in theaters this year in lieu of having a rich social calendar and lots of friends to see frequently.
 At the bottom of this post, we have our individual tier lists for movies.

-Since there's so many in each list, we tallied each movie up and are going to highlight:
+Since there's so many in each list, we're just going to highlight:
 1. The best movies we saw
 2. The worst movies we saw
 3. Our guilty pleasures